How to Use This Tool

 What Is Image Color Picker?

-Image Color Picker is a free browser-based tool that lets you extract exact colors from any image.
-Upload or paste an image, click anywhere on it, and instantly get the color value in HEX, RGB, and HSL formats.
-Build a palette of up to 18 colors and download it as a PNG swatch.
+Image Color Picker is a free tool that lets you grab exact colors from any image right in your browser.
+Upload, drop, or paste an image, click anywhere on it, and instantly see the color in HEX, RGB, and HSL formats.
+Click any value to copy it straight to your clipboard.
+No server uploads, no external calls, 100% private.

 Features Explained